nilenso/planet-nilenso/source/_posts/2013-09-16-octopress-planet-dot-rb-and-the-nilenso-blog.markdown

 -  We can now use the blog as both: a company blog and an aggregator at the same time.
 -  Octopress is great for us Ruby devs.
 We needed partials, sass, themeability, extensibility and a static site.
--  Planet.rb generates markdown files for all the feeds it parses.
+-  planet.rb generates markdown files for all the feeds it parses.
 This keeps it consistent with the rest of the blog, and we love writing markdown.

 ##The tweaks we needed
 Planet.rb is still in development, and there were a couple of things that needed to change before we could release.
 We sent pull requests for these which are now merged in to [planet.rb v0.5.0](https://github.com/pote/planet.rb/releases/tag/v0.5.0).